awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux.md

 Elastic Beanstalk provides platforms for different programming languages, application servers, and Docker containers\.
 Some platforms have multiple concurrently\-supported versions\.

-For full coverage of Elastic Beanstalk platforms, see [AWS Elastic Beanstalk Platforms](concepts-all-platforms.md)\.
+For full coverage of Elastic Beanstalk platforms, see [Elastic Beanstalk Platforms](concepts-all-platforms.md)\.

 Many of the platforms that Elastic Beanstalk supports are based on the Linux operating system \(OS\)\.
 Specifically, these platforms are based on Amazon Linux, a Linux distribution provided by AWS\.
 Elastic Beanstalk Linux platforms use Amazon Elastic Compute Cloud \(Amazon EC2\) instances, and these instances run Amazon Linux\.
 To learn more, see [Amazon Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-ami-basics.html) in the *Amazon EC2 User Guide for Linux Instances*\.